 The student population of Queen’s is over 17,000, approximately 1,400 of whom are international students from nearly 100 countries.
 Queen’s graduates make their mark all over the world in fields as diverse as surgery, civil engineering and music.
 As a result of this, there are active graduate associations in Australia, Belgium, Canada, Hong Kong, Malaysia and the USA.

 Life at Queen’s combines the excitement of a vibrant student city combined with a compact, historic campus where you will find research and teaching excellence, innovative learning and some of the best campus facilities in these islands.
 As a new student you will receive a warm welcome and soon become part of the community.

-The Guardian’s University Guide:
+The Guardian’s University Guide says:

 “Queen's has an excellent academic reputation.
 Its students enjoy being taught by world-leading academics.
 The university has won Queen's Anniversary prizes for further and higher education on five occasions.”